hitime1234/A-simple-stock-checker/README.md

 # Some ground rules
   if you haven't probably read the license before using the program as your could be using it for the wrong purpose

-  look at a arctic fox images or with the anime Tag because your weird.
+  and also before you use the program probably look at a arctic fox images or with the anime Tag because your weird.

   This must not be used for botting or "scapling" or Any form of reselling for profit